NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/FAIR_metrics/01_FAIR_Metrics.rst

    * - FIELD,
      - DESCRIPTION
    * - Metric Identifier
-     - FAIR Metrics should, themselves, be FAIR objects, and thus should have globally unique identifiers.
+     - FAIR Metrics should, themselves, be FAIR objects,/nand thus should have globally unique identifiers.
    * - Metric Name
      - A human-readable name for the metric
    * - To which principle does it apply?